yarec/react-layout-generator/src/includes/intro.md

 #### Animations

 Generators can also be used for animations if they compute the layout blocks as a function of time.
-Here is an example of an [animation](globals.html#rollgenerator) that scrolls up all the children of a RLGLayout in an endless loop.
+Here is an example of an [animation](globals.html#rollgenerator) that scrolls up all the children of a Layout in an endless loop.

 ```ts
 function init (...) {